Legoless/DesignKit/README.md

 DesignKit is tightly coupled together with Photoshop CC extension to be able to export code directly from Photoshop.

-Project is currently WIP, please be patient.
+Project is currently WIP, please be patient as it gets developed.

 ## Features